ngaox/ngaox/packages/seo/README.md

 ## Set global defaults

-You might want to set some default values for your app like `siteName` or `twitterCreator`...
+You might want to set some default values for your app like `siteName` or `twitter.creator`...

 thats can be done by passing your defaults values as the first argument to `SeoModule.forRoot` method (The defaults object should implement `IPageSeoData` interface).